 The food court was teaming with small children and their mothers.
 I was a bit surprised by this choice of venue on the part of the moms, as SouthPark is not a particularly child-friendly mall.
 When the mall developers decided to extensively renovate the place at least five or so years ago to give it an exclusively upscale focus, the Disney Store that was located there closed, and places such as Louis Vuitton, Burberry, and Neiman Marcus with little appeal for children moved in.
 The mall has a distinctively snobby appeal and is frequented by many people who seem to subscribe to the credo, “style over substance.”

 Unlike when I visit stores toward the eastern (rural) end of Union County, folks in SouthPark do not typically smile and say hello to strangers.
-In fact, it struck me that striking up a conversation with some of the moms in the mall that day would be as mystifying and uncomfortable as attempting to make first contact with a saucer-eyed alien who had inadvertently landed his spaceship in my back yard.
+In fact, it struck me that striking up a conversation with some of the moms in the mall that day would be as mystifying and uncomfortable as attempting to make first contact with an alien who had inadvertently landed his spaceship in my back yard.
 By and large, the mothers were not young, as far as mothers go.
 These were educated women, women who had had their first child in their late twenties or sometime in their thirties.
 One after another, they struck me with their lackluster sameness—expensive baby strollers, high-tech (think ugly) running shoes, fleece vests or jackets with the names of outdoor companies popular to yuppies embroidered on the front, with not a fat thigh or oversized bosom among the lot.
 In fact, they possessed a kind of athletic, sometimes bordering on the anorexic, slimness.
 A woman at a table next to ours unpacked plastic plates, bags of fresh apples, and bottles of spring water for her three sons who seemed unfazed by the fact that they were being denied the delights of Chick Fila and Showmars that were in near proximity.
 The boys contentedly chewed their apples and quietly listened to their very tall, very angular mom, with her blond bob and Northface vest, chat with the other mom at her table.
 If my sons acted that way, I would have to immediately take them to the pediatrician’s office, as such outrageous behavior would only mean that they were gravely ill.

 I left the mall with a sense of my own shortcomings.
 Between teaching full-time, running a home, reading, and knitting, some of the details of healthy, yuppie living elude me.
 I can’t seem to find time to work out, and while I do love to cook using fresh and healthy ingredients, the pace of working full-time and running to athletic practices and games and tutoring often means that my family grabs food on the run or eats dinners out of the many plastic containers of high-starch leftovers that do battle with me every time I try to extract a jar of peanut butter or mayonnaise from the refrigerator.
 Many of those women at the mall seemed to be meeting friends—perhaps there was a mommy group getting together there that day.
 I don’t know.
 But I am certain that I feel envy for women who have relaxed time for such an activity.
 During the school year, socializing with other women takes weeks of prior emailing and telephone tag.
 While these visits are well worth the effort, they are troublesome to arrange and usually mean that I have to muster up the skills of a general in order to rearrange my sons’ extracurricular travel arrangements with my husband.
 Sometimes, such machinations are just not worth the effort.
 Real Simple editor Kristin van Ogtrop’s article “Can I Call You Back in 15 Years?” perfectly articulates this phenomenon.